 My kids want me to tell you to use this crust and have fun with it by making gluten free pizza rolls, too!
 If you love baking, try my artisan Gluten Free Sourdough recipe.

-I’m new to the sourdough starter baking world but have been gluten free for over 10 years.
+Iโ€™m new to the sourdough starter baking world but have been gluten free for over 10 years.
 Honestly this is the BEST pizza I have had since leaving the gluten world.
 It is fluffy and thick, not like most GF crusts that are thin and cracker like.
 I thank you profusely for this!
+Notes: I live at high elevation.
+I put the dough in the fridge for 10+ hours and made it that night.
+Delicious!”

-Meghan, Blog comment
+Meghan., Blog comment

 A jar of bubbly sourdough starter.

-This recipe uses my easy 5-day gluten free sourdough starter recipe.
+๐Ÿ‘€ Sandi Says: This recipe uses my easy 5-day gluten free sourdough starter recipe.
 All you need is gluten free flour, a clean container, and purified water to get this starter going.
-You can make all sorts of delicious foods with my sourdough starter including gluten free sourdough bread and gluten free bagels!!
+You can make all sorts of delicious foods with my sourdough starter, including gluten free sourdough bread and gluten free bagels!!

-• Sourdough starter – you can also use packet yeast if you do not have an active starter sourdough.
+• Sourdough Starter – you can also use packet yeast if you do not have an active starter sourdough.

-• Gluten free flour blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
-That doesn’t mean others will not work; I have not tested other flours.
+• Gluten-free Flour Blend: I have tested this recipe with the two flour blends listed above.
+That doesn’t mean others will not work; I have not tested other flour brands in this recipe.

 A bowl with gluten free flour, sourdough starter and water.